BrandonJew/hapster/README.md

 # TODO

 1. Rewrite hapster to use absolute file position rather than reading lines.
 Time complexity is not linear with large files (>25GB) due to the nature of python's readline function.
+(DONE, it's linear now!)

 2. Determine the error rate threshold for hapache (Done, it's roughly 10%)